Venice

 When you’re in Venice, you can walk everywhere and never have to think about getting public transport – unless you fancy a trip on its maze of waterways by vaporetto or gondola, of course.
 And when you’re having to get public transport into the centre of Venice, it’s difficult to get up early and enjoy the quiet of the city before all the tourists flood in.

 Venice at night is arguably even more atmospheric, and staying in the heart of it, you’ll be free to wander without worrying about getting back to your hotel.
-If you stay in Mestre, you’re constrained by the fact that the last train back to the mainland is at around 11pm – meaning that you might have to cut short your fun night out.
+If you stay in Mestre, you’re constrained by the fact that the last train from Venice train station to Mestre is at around midnight and the service is interrupted until 5 am – meaning that you might have to cut short your fun night out.

 Your decision ultimately comes down to whether or not you’re happy to trade waking up and going to sleep in magical Venice in return for saving some money.
 If budget is an issue, you may have little choice – especially if you’re booking at the last minute.
+The decision of where to stay depends on individual preferences and priorities.
 But if you want to immerse yourself in Venice, it’s worth splashing out and staying in the city itself.
 You might not get to experience it again, so make the most of it while you’re there.

 Venice